Crypto-TII/CryptographicEstimators/docs/tests.md

-2. **Internal Estimation Functions:** With a collection of inputs and their expected outputs, we define how these inputs should be processed within our library.
+2. **Internal Estimation Functions:** With a collection of inputs and their expected outputs, we define how these inputs should be processed within our library in order to match the configuration of the external estimator.
 This is achieved through internal estimation functions found in the `tests/internal_estimators` directory.
 Each function corresponds to a KAT generator in `tests/external_estimators`.

 3. **Test Execution and Comparison:** In the final step, we execute all our internal estimation functions using the serialized inputs from `test/kat.yaml`.
-The calculated outputs are then compared against the expected outputs from the KAT generators to verify the correctness and accuracy of our library's implementations.
+The calculated outputs are then compared against the expected outputs from the KAT generators to verify the accuracy of the CryptographicEstimators library.

 This separation of concerns makes it easier to maintain and extend the test suite as we introduce new estimators or modify existing ones.